SeleniumHQ/www.seleniumhq.org/src/main/rst/04_webdriver_advanced.rst

 .. literalinclude:: /examples/Chapter4/ruby/ExplicitWaitExample01.rb
    :language: ruby

-This waits up to 10 seconds before throwing a TimeoutException or if it finds the element will return it in 0 - 10 seconds.
+This attempts to find and return the element within 10 seconds.
+If nothing is found after that time, a``TimeoutException`` is thrown.
-WebDriverWait by default calls the ExpectedCondition every 500 milliseconds until it returns successfully.
-A successful return value for the ExpectedCondition function type is a Boolean value of true, or a non-null object.
+By default, ``WebDriverWait`` calls the ``ExpectedCondition`` every 500 milliseconds until it returns successfully.
+A successful return value for the ``ExpectedCondition`` function type is a Boolean value of true, or a non-null object.

 This example is also functionally equivalent to the first `Implicit Waits`_ example.